buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 Your unarmed combat technique is extremely precise and powerful.

-The **first time** you take this Feat, the damage caused by your blows and the Attack Roll increases by 1.
+The **first time** you take this Feat, the damage caused by your blows and the Attack Roll increase by 1.

 The **second time** you take this Feat, requirement Empty Fist 6.
 Damage increases by +2, Attack Roll +1.